dotnet/docs-maui/docs/user-interface/controls/border.md

 To draw a border, create a <xref:Microsoft.Maui.Controls.Border> object and set its properties to define its appearance.
 Then, set its child to the control to which the border should be added.

-The following XAML example shows how to draw a border around a `Label`:
+The following XAML example shows how to draw a border around a <xref:Microsoft.Maui.Controls.Label>:

 ```xaml
 <Border Stroke="#C49B33"